RyanBram/RPGMDynamicActions/Dynamic Motion/Other Function.md

 Please note that these operations are only "string concatenation" to the JavaScript expression.

-What this means is that the template setting is "ex = bx + 100".
+What this means is that the template setting is "ex = b.x + 100".
 If the input in the memo field is as follows ...
 ```
 <D-Motion:jump>